ut-issl/s2e-documents/.github/ISSUE_TEMPLATE/action_item.md

 ---

 ## Overview
-Write briefly
+Write briefly.

 ## Details
-Write in detail
+Write in detail.

 ## Conditions for close
-When xxx is complete
+When xxx is complete.

 ## Supplement
-If there is anything additional that should be mentioned
+Write additional comments if you need.

 ## Note
-- If there are related Projects, tie them together
+- If there are related Projects, tie them together.
-- Set `priority` label if possible
+- Set `priority` label if possible.
-- Assignees should be set if possible
+- Assignees should be set if possible.
-- Write a conclusion when closing the issue
+- Write a conclusion when closing the issue.